shansfolder/AB-Test-Early-Stopping/README.md

 This repository contains simulation scripts to evaluate different statistical approaches for optional stopping of A/B testing.
 Please run with python3.

-## Simulation

-Results of Bayes factors are saved in a `csv` as a column vector, where the inner loop is the number of days and the outer loop is the number of simulations.

 ## Frequentist

 - Wald's SPRT test based on testing a single point hypothesis against another